Router

 • Define path, name, view, middleware and HTTP method to controller binding using named arguments.

-• Wildcards ({id} in the code above) inherits regex from parameter attributes at controller layer.
+• Path variables inherits regex from parameter attributes at controller layer.

 • Can be implicit ({id}) or explicit ({id:[0-9]+}).